Sessions defends immigration policy: 'We're doing the right thing'

-(CNN)Attorney Jeff Sessions on Monday defended the Trump administration's controversial immigration policy that has resulted in the separation of undocumented children from their parents at the US border, saying, "We're doing the right thing.
+(CNN)Attorney General Jeff Sessions on Monday defended the Trump administration's controversial immigration policy that has resulted in the separation of undocumented children from their parents at the US border, saying, "We're doing the right thing.
 We're taking care of these children."

 Sessions' comments came during an interview on Fox News.